 Understanding litigation from the client’s perspective, employing an aggressive, creative and pragmatic approach to the case and being responsive to client needs are the cornerstones of Jake’s practice.
 Some recent results include:

-- Defendant’s verdict for a manufacturer of agricultural products after a three-week jury trial.
+- Defendant’s verdict for a manufacturer of agricultural products after a three-week jury trial in Philadelphia.
 Plaintiff claimed the product was defective in its design and that this caused the accident.
 The defense was able to prove that the product was both safe and useful, that plaintiff’s proposed “alternative design” made the product more dangerous, and that the true cause of the accident was the misuse of plaintiff and the negligence of plaintiff’s employer;

 - Defendant’s verdict for an equipment rental company after two-weeks of trial.
 Plaintiff claimed the rental company was negligent by failing to ascertain where scaffolding rented to plaintiff’s employer was going to be used and that this negligence led to the wrong scaffolding/equipment being rented which in turn caused plaintiff’s accident.
 The defense proved that the rental company met the standard of practice in the industry and was not negligent and that the accident was caused by plaintiff’s misuse; and